Struggling to get interviews?

 - Grade or score (if provided)

-Including this information adds credibility to your resume because it shows you’re legitimately qualified.
+This information adds credibility to your resume by proving you’re qualified.

 Examples of how to list continuing education on a resume